 If you were ordered to pay alimony via a lump-sum payment or a property transfer, you will have to make that payment or transfer.
 Those alimony payments are not affected by an ex-spouse's remarriage.

-for a free case evaluation with a Columbia divorce attorney.
+Contact our office for a personal case evaluation with a Columbia divorce attorney.